 The 2008 debate on the ETS Directive has shown that trade union organizations in Europe are confused trying to find their best strategy to represent problems of labour with respect to the EU's climate policies.
 In 2005, three trade union organizations, the International Confederation of Free Trade Unions (the ICFTU/ITUC), the European Trade Union Confederation (the ETUC) and the Trade Union Advisory Committee to the OECD (the TUAC), issued a common statement to COP11 in Montreal, in Canada, on Preventing Disruption & Enhancing Community Cohesion: Social & Employment Transition for Climate Change.
-Union organizations called for 'green job' to be created, and for the creation of re-employment, training and education programs.
+Union organizations called for 'green job' to be created, and for the creation of reemployment, training and education programs.

 Since 2005, the concept of 'green jobs' has systematically been refined within trade union forums and meetings.
 It has also started to bring together unions and governments.
 In March 2005, in the UK, a national GreenWorks conference, addressed to trade unions from industries and services in the public and private sectors, was hosted by a joint government-trade union committee.
 The goal was to strengthen unions' workplace and policy engagement in sustainable development, including energy and climate change.
 The Trade Unions for Sustainable Development Advisory Committee (the TUSDAC) was set up in 1998 and is jointly chaired by a Government Minister and a Trade Union General Secretary.
-Spain is another example of institutionalised dialogue on sustainable
+Spain77

-&lt;sup>76 "Spanish Trade Unions (CCOO & UGT), government and business organizations to prevent, avoid or reduce the potentially adverse effects that could result from compliance with the Kyoto Protocol, in particular those related to competitiveness and employment established a platform for tripartite social dialogue on climate change, bringing the three Parties together under anumbrella 'Dialogue Table'.
-Six follow-up tables, one for each industrial sector have been organised, along development and climate change between unions, the government and businesses.
+77 "Spanish Trade Unions (CCOO & UGT), government and business organizations to prevent, avoid or reduce the potentially adverse effects that could result from compliance with the Kyoto Protocol, in particular those related to competitiveness and employment established a platform for tripartite social dialogue on climate change, bringing the three Parties together under anumbrella 'Dialogue Table'.
+Six follow-up tables, one for each industrial sector have been organised, along with the first meeting for the residential, commercial and transport sector.
+An in-depth study on social and economic effects of the National Allocation Plan on employment will be undertaken by is another example of institutionalised dialogue on sustainable development and climate change between unions, the government and businesses.